 Your website reflects your company.

-If you have poor customer service, it will show in your website design, sales pitch, how you connect with customers, and the overall tone of your site.
+If you have poor customer service, it will show in your website design, sales deck, how you connect with customers, and the overall tone of your site.

 The thing is, bad customer service doesn’t just mean not providing help when someone needs it.
 It also means not providing the right kind of help or not providing it in a way that’s easy to understand.